rasmushyypia/adaptive-detection/README.md

 2. **Verify Checkerboard Detection**
    Ensure that the live feed visualizes checkerboard corners clearly.
-  ⚠️ _Important: The checkerboard grid size setting must exactly match the pattern on your checkerboard._
+  ⚠️ _The checkerboard grid size setting must exactly match the pattern on your checkerboard._

 3. **Capture Images**
    Click **Capture Calibration Image** (or press **X**) to take images.
 Aim for **~20 images** from various angles to improve calibration accuracy.
 All images (e.g., `calib_XX`) are by default saved to `data/calibration_images/`.
 Images can be viewed or deleted via the **Calibration Image Folder** panel in the GUI.